 Deep cycle boat batteries are best for these accessories as they deliver more power and can last a long time.
 They are designed to provide a steady supply of power over a long period of time and therefore, they can power multiple accessories without needing to be recharged often.

 Size of Battery

-Trying to figure out how to wire all of your boat accessories to the battery can be challenging, but we’re here to help you out.
+Trying to figure out how to wire all of your "Vessel Accessories" to the battery can be challenging, but we’re here to help you out.
 Below is a step by step guide to help you get the job done quickly and easily:

 - First, you need to identify which accessories you will be wiring to the battery.
 Make a list of these items so you can easily reference it as you work.